 "We fix 10 to 15 microwaves a week," said Richard Spencer, who has been involved in the repair business since the 60s and owns Utah-based Mark-A-Newt Appliance Specialists.

-Compact microwaves cost much less than their over-range counterparts.
-The most popular compact microwaves on Amazon, Home Depot and Lowe's had an average price of about $140.
+Compact microwaves cost much less than over-the-range microwaves.
+The most popular compact microwaves on Amazon, Home Depot, and Lowe's had an average price of about $140.
 The average price for over-range units on the same sites is more than double that at $311, and depending on where you buy, you will have to pay for installation expenses beyond that on the over-range units.
-We tested products from $50 to $180 in price.
-Our favorite microwaves cost right around the average of about $100, so we didn't necessarily find the most expensive to be the best.

 What to look for in a compact microwave oven